lbr77/lbr77/AWESOME-STARS.md

 ## Rust

+- [astral-sh/uv](https://github.com/astral-sh/uv) - An extremely fast Python package and project manager, written in Rust.
+- [mathetake/alvm](https://github.com/mathetake/alvm) - Run Linux ELF binary directly on macOS via hypervisor.framework
+- [clap-rs/clap](https://github.com/clap-rs/clap) - A full featured, fast Command Line Argument Parser for Rust
-- [evilsocket/cake](https://github.com/evilsocket/cake) - Distributed LLM inference for mobile, desktop and server.
+- [evilsocket/cake](https://github.com/evilsocket/cake) - Distributed LLM and StableDiffusion inference for mobile, desktop and server.
 - [SilasMarvin/lsp-ai](https://github.com/SilasMarvin/lsp-ai) - LSP-AI is an open-source language server that serves as a backend for AI-powered functionality, designed to assist and empower software engineers, not replace them.
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 - [bee-san/Ares](https://github.com/bee-san/Ares) - Automated decoding of encrypted text without knowing the key or ciphers used